rajanbhave/YelpDataAnalysis/README.md

 dev.cassandra.keyspace = yelp_analysis_ks <br>

-•	**Step 9** Once this container is created, run the below spark job which will run on the container spark cluster. <br>
+•	**Step 9** Then run the below spark job on this container, which will execute on the container spark cluster. <br>
 It will accept the yelp dataset tar as input file. <br>
 Edit the /project/application.properties and add the Cassandra host IP address. <br>
 This jar will perform the required analysis and store the results in Cassandra DB. <br>